BernhardHumm/AAI/manuscript/08_Complex_Event_Processing.md

 ![Fig. 8.3: CEP filtering (Kaupp et al., 2017)](images/CEP_Filtering.jpg)

-Assuming that events contain labels like `GlassBreakBegin`, `GlassBreakEnd`, `DefectSpan` etc., then the CEP rule `filter("GlassBreak*")` will filter all events of which label matches the regular expression `"GlassBreak*"`.
-In the example, events with labels `GlassBreakBegin`, `GlassBreakEnd` are filtered which indicate a break in the glass being manufactured.
+Assuming that events have types like `GlassBreakBegin`, `GlassBreakEnd`, `DefectSpan` etc., then the CEP rule `filter("GlassBreak*")` will filter all events of which type matches the regular expression `"GlassBreak*"`.
+In the example, events with type `GlassBreakBegin`, `GlassBreakEnd` are filtered which indicate a break in the glass being manufactured.

 ### Pattern Matching

-*Pattern matching* allows detecting more complex patterns in successions of events.
+*Pattern matching* allows detecting patterns in successions of events.
 Consider the pattern shown in Fig. 8.4 being applied to the stream of events resulting form the filtering rule from Fig. 8.3.

 {width=65%}
 ![Fig. 8.4: CEP pattern matching (Kaupp et al., 2017)](images/CEP_Pattern_Matching.jpg)